 Huka Falls, New Zealand

-At the Huka Falls, the Waikato River which is normally 100m wide, is squeezed through a 20 metre wide gorge and over an 11m drop.
+At the Huka Falls, the Waikato River (the longest river in New Zealand) which is normally 100m wide, is forced through a 15 metre wide gorge and over a dramatic cliff drop.

-Up to 220,000 litres of water each second gushes through the gorge and shoots out over 8m beyond it to create a beautful aqua coloured white water pool.
+Every second up to 220,000 litres of water gushes through the narrowed chasm and shoots out over 8 metres beyond to create a beautiful blue-green aqua clear pool.

 The name Huka is the Maori word for 'foam', which is appropriate as the falling water and rapids certainly resembles foam, especially under flooding conditions.